AlbertArakelyan/web3-todo-dapp/README.md

 </div>

 <p align="center" style="width: 90%; margin: 0 auto">
   A simple todolist which does its all actions e.g. creation, getting, deleting in the <b>Smart Contract</b>.
 Purpose was jsut creating a simple <b>Smart Contract</b> with different functions and use them on <i>frontend</i>.
+This is just an example for draft, there two different Smart Contracts working in different ways.
+But the best Todo list from my side based on this is yet to come ^^
 </p>